Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies

-denote the known treatment assignment probability for RCT unit $m$.
+In this section, we discuss the inference from the RCT part of the design.
+Let denote the known treatment assignment probability for RCT unit $m$.
 We start with design-based inference for the RCT.
-Note though that the standard design-based inference for the RCT is not necessarily consistent with our target estimand $\beta^\star$ when there is effect heterogeneity and the support of the RCT is smaller than that of the OS.
+Note, though, that the standard design-based inference for the RCT is not necessarily consistent with our target estimand $\beta^\star$ when there is effect heterogeneity and the support of the RCT is smaller than that of the OS.

-Recall that the matched design matches observational treated units to a certain number of RCT units on the overlap region.
-The RCT unit $m$ is copied $C_m$ times in our design, for $m=1,\ldots,n_r$.
-Then our estimator for the average treatment effect of the observational treated on the overlapping region is